 On top of the public health insurance cost, you must also join the government’s long-term nursing care scheme (Pflegepflichtversicherung).
-In 2023, this is 3.05% of your gross salary, or 3.4% if you do not have kids.
+In 2024, this is 4% of your gross salary if you do not have kids, or 3.4% if you have one kid (and 0.25% down for each additional kid)

 Let’s take the same example again:

 If you earn 5,175 EUR and do not have kids, then you will have to pay 5,175 EUR x 4% = 207 EUR.
 In this case, your employer will only contribute up to 88 EUR, meaning that you have to pay 119 EUR yourself.

 So, it means that the monthly maximum you will have to pay for your public health insurance plus the long term care cost will be 422 EUR + 119 EUR = 541 EUR.
 Again, if you earn less, you are going to pay less.